The Nest

 2. Higher Prices:

 You need to reflect and think about your plans.
 Will the lease be short, or do you intend to stay for a long time?
-Depending on the answer, sometimes it’s more rewarding to buy your furniture and split the amount.
+Depending on the answer, sometimes buying your furniture and splitting the amount is more rewarding.
 Pay little by little throughout the year.

-At least that way, you make sure that everything inside your house is yours – and you can find a cheaper corner for you.
+At least that way, you ensure everything inside your house is yours – and you can find a cheaper corner.

 Renting a Furnished Apartment: Which Option To Choose?